ziolko/tunnel/README.md

 # DIY tunneling solution

-This is an instruction on setting up a simply tunneling solution that is reliable, flexible low-cost.
-It requires a Linux server with a public IP (you can get one for a low price at [contabo.com](https://contabo.com/)) and domain.
+This is an instruction on setting up a simple tunneling solution that is reliable, flexible and low-cost.
+It requires a Linux server with a public IP (you can get one for a low price at [contabo.com](https://contabo.com/)) and a domain.

 ## Usage